espena/pagesign/README.md

 $(which php) -q /projects/pagesign/src/pagesign.php $1 $2 $3 $4
 ```

+Change ``/projects/pagesign/src´´ to the correct path to ``pagesign.php`` on your system.
+Name the file ``pagesign``
-Name the file ``pagesign`` and set correct permissions.
+and set correct permissions.
 The file should be owned by root and made executable.
-Move it over to
+Move it over to one of the
-one of the directories enlisted in your $PATH environment variable, ``/usr/local/bin`` is a good place.
+directories enlisted in your $PATH environment variable, ``/usr/local/bin`` is a good place.

 Afther this, you can call pagesign from anywhere, using this syntax: